HomeMarketingRich Snippets Through Structured Data Implementation

 Clean, readable, and separate from your HTML.
 You can update it without touching your content, and it’s less likely to break when you redesign your site.

-Microdata, on the other hand, weaves structured data directly into your HTML.
-It’s like highlighting important bits of your content with invisible markers.
+Microdata, by contrast, weaves structured data directly into your HTML.
+It’s like marking important bits of your content with invisible flags.
 Here’s the same recipe in Microdata:

 By Jane Smith